brouhaha/scangler/README.md

 At the time, this was the first C++ program I'd written since an employer sent me to C++ training in 1990, and the first program I'd written using Qt.
+I've since modernized the C++ a little.

 ## Building from source

-The program requires Qt 6, and has been tested with Qt 6.2.3.
+The program requires Qt 6, which requires C++ 17.
+It has been tested with the GCC 11.2.1 compiler and Qt 6.2.3.

 Make sure `qmake` is the right executable for use with qt6.
 It's possible that the qt6 qmake might be installed under another name, e.g. on systems